Colleges

 Research Summary

-I am an experimental psychologist pursuing three main streams of research:
+I am an experimental psychologist within the Oxford Centre for Emerging Minds Research, where I lead a team pursuing three main streams of research:

 (1) Improving screening for autism and enabling personalised, strengths-based support

 In prior work, we systematically compared the facial and bodily movements of autistic and non-autistic adults, identifying patterns that reliably distinguish between the two groups.
-Building on this, we are now using a multi-stakeholder co-production approach to develop smartphone-based methods for examining arm and facial movements in children on NHS waiting lists, with the long-term goal of improving early screening.
-In parallel, we are working to incorporate strengths- and needs-based assessments into these tools, which will ultimately support the delivery of personalised pre-diagnostic support.
+Building on this research, my team is using a multi-stakeholder co-production approach to develop smartphone-based methods for examining arm and facial movements in children on NHS waiting lists, with the long-term goal of improving early screening.

 (2) Addressing issues of diversity, equity & inclusion in autism research